 Ears are the right place for wearable tech.
-So says a growing number of hearable startups.
+So says a growing number of hearable and smart headphone startups.
 The appetite is certainly there for fitness coaches, personal assistants and language translators in our ear, no bulky wrist accessory or cumbersome display necessary.

 On sale now

 The premium, do-it-all hearable offers wireless music, storage for up to 1,000 songs, fitness and heart rate tracking and an ear bone mic for calls.
-Our Bragi Dash review is now live, see how we got on with the buds - they're comfortable to wear and we like the audio quality.
+Our Bragi Dash review is now live - they're comfortable to wear and we like the audio quality.
 Still, Bluetooth can be glitchy and you can't check health data continuously.
-That said, Bragi has been doing a nice job of updating its hearable.
+That said, Bragi has been doing a nice job of updating its hearable on the regular.

 Read this: Bragi's CEO on the future of hearables

 The Xperia Ear is Sony's take on the Moto Hint but for any Android phone - slightly delayed but now on sale.
 The voice assistant is Sony's Xperia Agent (or you can choose Google Voice) and you can interact with it to get news, missed calls and messages, weather, Google searches and more.
 It comes in Graphite Black to start and has a battery life of 3.5 hours, plus Sony has put a lot of work into the call and audio quality as you'd expect.

 Read this: Sony Xperia Ear review